 Are you interesting in collaboration shootings?Date of publication: 14 Mar 2019

 Very often people believe that TFP is simply a slang term for free shooting.
 It is not quite same.

 Let's see what it is.
-TFP is the abbreviation , which stands for Time for Prints.
+TFP is the abbreviation, which stands for Time for Prints.
 That is, it is assumed that the photographer and the model spend their time shooting and no one pays anyone anything.
 In fact, this is only partly true.
-When doing TFP the photographer and the model assume that the cost of their work is approximately equal and therefore if they had paid each other, then everyone would have remained at their own.
+When doing TFP the photographer and the model assume that the cost of their work is approximately equal and therefore if they had paid each other, then everyone would have remained on their own.

 Wikipedia says a little bit about TFP-like collaboration which is quite interesting and at the end of the article, I will make a few comments.

-Therefore, if you are not a professional model, and seek for collaboration, a professional photographer might still expect you to "surprise” him with something.
-But if you just want to "take a picture for free", I think that this is not an option.
+Therefore, if you are not a professional model, and just looking for collaboration, a professional photographer might still expect you to "surprise” him with something.
+But if you just want to "get photos for free", I think that this is not an option.

-Now that we've figured out that part I can answer the question “Do you do TFP?”
+Now that we've figured out that part I can answer the question about collaboration

 – Are you interesting in collaboration shootings?